JaynabP/JaynabP/README.md

 -->

 ### About
-I'm a CS undergrad at NSUT, majoring in Mathematics and Computing, with a strong interest in Machine Learning and data science[1][4].
+I'm a CS undergrad at NSUT, majoring in Mathematics and Computing, with a strong interest in Machine Learning and data science.
 I love building projects with JavaScript, Node.js, MongoDB, Express, and SQL, incorporating latest APIs to build interesting and resourceful apps.

 I also use my maths background to implement logic and understand various data structures algorithms and solving CP problems on LeetCode.